Missed call? Counting the cost of no-show Mobile World Congress

 It has also raised questions about whether the four-day event, which drew 110,000 visitors last year, has become too big for its own good, while missing an opportunity to use the very communications technology that it is meant to highlight.

-Sony (6758.T) and Nokia (NOKIA.HE) said after pulling out of the event that they would hold product launches online instead, while South Korea’s Samsung Electronics (005930.KS) showcased a new folding phone at separate event in San Francisco last week.
+Sony and Nokia said after pulling out of the event that they would hold product launches online instead, while South Korea’s Samsung Electronics showcased a new folding phone at separate event in San Francisco last week.

 “The whole idea, that we’ve got to get tens of thousands of people together to meet, goes out of the window,” Mike Rosenberg, an associate professor at the IESE business school in Barcelona, said of the decision to cancel February’s event.